Which city is cheaper, Portofino or Corfu?

 Let's take a look at the differences and similarities between Portofino and Corfu.
 Then, you can decide for yourself which place is better for your next trip.

-Known for it's food and restaurant scene, Corfu is always at the top of any foodie's travel list.
+For foodies, Corfu is an obvious choice, as it is one of the food capitals of the world.
 The island's local dishes are heavily influenced by the surrounding areas.
 You'll find similarities to Greek and Venetian dishes as well France and Mediterranean flavors.
 Common ingredients include wine, garlic, cloves, cinnamon, and allspice and several traditional dishes that you should try include pastitsado (red wine stew), sofrito (garlic seasoned beef), and veal fricando (roasted veal).

-Dining out in Portofino is an experience not to be missed.
+Portofino has a number of nationally recognized food spots and restaurants.
 Located by the sea, you'll enjoy tons of great seafood here.
 Make sure you try the mussels, swordfish, and salt cod.

-If the nightlife is your priority, you'll find comparable options between Corfu and Portofino.
+If the nightlife is your priority, you'll find very good options in both Corfu and Portofino.

 The nightlife in Corfu has something for everybody.
 It's a large island that attracts a number of students, so you can expect a party during the summer months.
 The most popular areas for nightlife are Kavos, Ipsos, Kontokali, and Sidari.
 You'll also find clubs in many of the resorts and there are often all night parties even during the off seasons.